Skip Header

 1. Older workers worry about the insufficient retirement fund

-According to the annual Global Sentiment Survey1 conducted by Fidelity International across 17 regions, the latest figures indicate that “Preparations for later life” and “Being financially comfortable in retirement ” are primary financial goals for 90% of Hong Kong respondents.
-However, 40% of them expressed that they have no confidence in achieving these goals.
+According to the annual Global Sentiment Survey1 conducted by Fidelity International, the latest figures indicate that “Preparations for later life” and “Being financially comfortable in retirement ” are primary financial goals for more than 90% of Hong Kong respondents.
+However, about a quarter of them expressed that they have no confidence in achieving these goals.
+Meanwhile, close to 30% of older workers* are anxious about using up their retirement savings too soon and 18% are worried about the inability to generate income after retirement.

-Meanwhile, 45% of older workers* are anxious about using up their retirement savings too soon and 23% are worried about the inability to generate income after retirement.
-As a result, over a quarter of respondents aged 50 and above anticipate deferring their retirement, with nearly half of them explaining insufficient retirement savings as the main reason.
+As a result, more than 22% of respondents aged 50 and above anticipate deferring their retirement, with 41% of them explaining insufficient retirement savings as the main reason.

 To prevent facing a shortage of resources after retirement, workers should commence saving for retirement at the soonest.